-Our department offers a dynamic intellectual environment and a close-knit community that helps students develop a solid foundation for further study and prepares them for the amazing range of career opportunities available to Earth & Environmental students today.
+Our department offers a dynamic intellectual environment and a close-knit community that helps students develop a solid foundation for further study and prepares them for the amazing range of career opportunities available to Geological & Environmental students today.
 Some of our graduates continue their geological education in top-tier graduate schools and have pursued careers as university professors.
 Others have gone on to successful and lucrative professional careers in a wide range of fields, including government, geotechnical or environmental consulting, law, medicine, and public policy.

 Please take a few minutes to explore our web site - you will find numerous photos of rocks, glaciers, rivers, mountains, fossils, and the people who enjoy them.
 Within these pages and the links below, you will also find important information that pertains to courses, plans of study, and upcoming trips.